 b.
-All accidents that involve a GOV and a POV.
+All accidents where GOV is inoperable, involve a GOV and a POV, or POV accidents when a POV is inoperable.

 c.
 Any vehicle accident where the potential for litigation against the U.S. Government or other significant U.S. Government interest exists.